kriscard/christophercardoso.dev/src/content/presentation.md

 ---
 path: "/presentation"
 title: "Hi!
 I'm Christopher Cardoso, a full stack developer based in Toronto."
-description: "Passionate by JavaScript, TypeScript, React and all the modern JS stack.
-I love learning new technologies and provide a great user experience on the products I build."
+description: " I love learning new technologies and provide a great user experience on the products I build.
+I'm specialized in JavaScript particulary in React.js and Node.js.
+I love using all the modern JS stack to transform ideas into real products"
 linkText: "More about me"
 ---